-To recognize the above concept of GROUP BY Month clause, let us built up a table to show the results of rows from the table that is grouped by month part of the DATE_FORMAT().
+To recognize the above concept of the GROUP BY Month clause, let us build up a table to show the rows results from the table grouped by month part of the DATE_FORMAT().

 CREATE TABLE DemoGroupMonth(Group_ID INT PRIMARY KEY, Due_Date DATE);

-Again, we will enter the sample records in the table by using the following statement.
+Again, we will enter the sample records in the table using the following statement.

-Now, we will view all the records from this table DemoGroupMonth by applying the SELECT statement as follows.
+Now, we will view all the records from this table DemoGroupMonth by applying the following SELECT statement.